Alecu Beldiman: Tragodiea Moldovei

 The final stage of Beldiman's literary and political career was marked by the Greek War of Independence, part of which was fought on Moldavian soil.
 In early 1821, the country was invaded by Alexander Ypsilantis' Greek forces, comprising the Filiki Eteria and the Sacred Band.
 This occupation forced Beldiman out of Moldavia, and back into Bessarabia.
 The events, which culminated in an Ottoman incursion and a Greek defeat in the Battle of Dragashani, were narrated by Beldiman in his rhyming chronicle.
 It is most often called Tragodiea Moldovei ("Moldavia's Tragedy"), but is also known as Eterie sau jalnicele scene prilejuite în Moldova din resvrătirile grecilor, prin șeful lor Alexandru Ipsilanti venitu din Rusia la anul 1821 ("The Eteria or Awful Scenes Occurring in Moldavia Because of the Rebellions by Greeks under Their Leader Alexander Ypsilantis, Who Came in from Russia in 1821").
-According to literary historian George Călinescu, the work was unintentionally "buffoonish", reading like a "humorous rigmarole".
+According to Călinescu, the work was unintentionally "buffoonish", reading like a "humorous rigmarole".
 The overall result ran at 4,260 lines of verse which, Călinescu argues, was of an "old-fashioned type" and "monotonous", similar to later works by Constantin Negruzzi.

 Scholar Gheorghe Cardaș views Beldiman as the final Moldavian representative of a "prolix, untalented" school of poets, which began in 1681 with the anonymous Chronological Poem of the Moldavian Rulers.
 Similarly, Densusianu notes that Beldiman demanded from his readers a patience that he never repaid.
 He was "not a poet, but only a versifier, and as such one in a string of mediocre writers."
 Moreover, his genre of choice, the "rhyming chronicle", was "unrewarding" and "manically" over-detailed, though he remained overall superior to Zilot, his Wallachian contemporary.
 According to Eliade, Tragodiea is a "long and tedious newspaper article, prosaic as no prose has ever been, amusing only because the author himself realizes that his work is so very difficult, and his ability so very limited."
 Eliade also finds that, being no longer disciplined by foreign grammar (as he was in his translations), Beldiman constructs incoherent phrases.
 His vocabulary is "flooded" with Greek, Ottoman, or Slavonic terms.